 Note that the format of the location string is storage format specific.
-See IMedium::location and IMedium::location and IMedium:enable-1 and IMedium:enabl
+See IMedium::location and IMedium for more details.

 - VBOX\E\OBJECT\NOT\FOUND: format identifier is invalid.
 See ISystemProperties::mediumFormats[]. - VBOX\E\FILE\ERROR: location is a not valid file name (for file-based formats only).